privacybydesign/irma-documentation/docs/overview.md

 As the keyshare server's contribution to the proof of knowledge of the secret key is passed to the verifier through the IRMA app instead of directly from the keyshare server to the verifier, the keyshare server does not know to whom attributes are being disclosed.
 In fact, the only thing it learns is which issuer (and which Idemix public keys) are involved; it does not get to see which attributes are being disclosed nor their values, nor which attributes are kept hidden, nor how many attributes from how many credentials.
 The transaction log that the user sees in the keyshare server's website is correspondingly bare.

 Summarizing, the keyshare server increases the binding between the attributes and the user through the PIN code and through the option of revocation in case of loss or theft, at the cost of a decrease in the decentral nature of IRMA and in some of the privacy guarantees.
 In order to keep the privacy cost as low as possible, using various cryptographical means we have tried to keep the amount of information that the keyshare server learns about the participants as small as possible.
 Although we are still looking at ways to make the keyshare server still more privacy-friendly, at the Privacy by Design Foundation we believe that this tradeoff is already worth it.
-Thus, the `pbdf` scheme manager indeed uses a keyshare server (towards users we call it "MyIRMA"; its website is [here](https://privacybydesign.foundation/myirma/)).
+Thus, the `pbdf` scheme indeed uses a keyshare server (towards users we call it "MyIRMA"; its website is [here](https://privacybydesign.foundation/myirma/)).

-Each scheme manager can decide for itself whether or not to use a keyshare server.
+Each scheme manager can decide for itself whether or not to use a keyshare server in its scheme.
 Currently, however, due to a limitation in the IRMA protocol only one keyshare server can be involved simultaneously in IRMA sessions.
 This will be solved in future new versions of the IRMA app and the IRMA API server.

 Full details on the protocol spoken between the IRMA client and an [IRMA keyshare server](https://github.com/privacybydesign/irma_keyshare_server) can be found in its [documentation](/protocols/keyshare-protocol).